Everything you need to know to teach your child the subtraction facts, without hours of rote memorization, counting on fingers, or flash cards.

 Not sure whether your child has mastered the subtraction facts?
 Download this free, printable subtraction assessment and find out!

 What do children need to know before memorizing the subtraction facts?

-Your child should be solid with the following skills before trying to master the subtraction facts:
+Your child should be solid with the following skills before working on mastering the subtraction facts: